 Here, you’ll find some common questions about pet insurance coverage and other essential information to help you navigate the world of protecting your furry companions.

-Unfortunately, no. Pet insurance is regulated by each state and therefore isn’t eligible for government subsidization like human health care insurance is.
+Unfortunately, no. Each state regulates pet insurance, so it isn’t eligible for government subsidization like human health insurance is.

 Contact your local humane society or another animal advocacy group for information on available grants and more affordable pet medical coverage options.